arcee-ai/DAM/README.md

 - `--example_count`: Number of examples to select from each dataset.
 - `--max_length`: Maximum length of the tokenized examples.
 - `--add_top_k_logits`: Add top-K logits to the combined dataset.
 The default is False.
+- `--base_model_dataset_name`: Name of the base model dataset.
+This is optional. (if you do not want your to involve base model please do not specify this argument)

 ### 3. Run the Training
 In this step, navigate to the `dam/train_dam.py` script.
 The purpose of this step is to train the coefficients.
 At the end of the training process, the model is merged into the base model architecture with the optimized coefficients.
 Additionally, this code has the capability to work with multiple GPUs.